feritte/CarND-Behavioral-Cloning-P3-Project/writeup.md

 ####1.
 Solution Design Approach

 The overall strategy for deriving a model architecture was to add 3 convolutional layers.
 For the first convolutional layer, I used 16 filters, 8 X 8 kernals, 4 X 4 strides, and same padding and elu activation For the second convolutional layer, I used 32 filters, 5 X 5 kernals, 2 X 2 strides, and same padding and elu activation For the third convolutional layer, I used 62 filters, 5 X 5 kernals, 2 X 2 strides, and same padding and elu activation.
-To combat the overfitting, I modified the model so that there is a drobout.

-I split my data into a training set and validation set.

-The overall strategy for deriving a model architecture was to ...

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...
+To combat the overfitting, I modified the model so that there is a drobout.

-Then I ...

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.